neuromantic/CodeJS/README.markdown

   * Create classes AS3-style, then import them at runtime to extend and use them in other classes.
   * Utilize a pseudo-private namespace for non-public properties to keep your code cleaner.
   * Create getter and setter properties (called like methods) in your class definitions.
   * Code Javascript like you're writing pure-code AS3 projects, and get Flash-like apps and sites in Web standards.
+  * UNDER DEVELOPMENT: Use these same language features server side with Node.js, including precompiled and minified builds (with the runtime included.)

 ## Want to Contribute?